-Heaney, 57, was an investigative reporter with The Buffalo News for 25 years before leaving the paper in August 2011 to start Investigative Post.
+Heaney was an investigative reporter with The News for 25 years before he left in August 2011 to undertake plans to launch Investigative Post.
 His investigative work and beat coverage at The News focused on government and urban and economic issues.

 “We have a lot of fine journalists at The News, but to my mind Jim was the point of the spear,” columnist Donn Esmonde said at a fete to honor Heaney upon his departure from the paper.

 “His determination, to paraphrase Mencken, to afflict the powerful who needed afflicting, raised the performance bar in our newsroom.
 I know that Jim was an example and a mentor to younger reporters.
 For the rest of us, myself included, he was a journalistic conscience, a constant reminder to tell the story the way it needed to be told, to not let anyone off the hook,” Esmonde said.

 Heaney was a leader in the Buffalo Newspaper Guild for more than 20 years.
 He served on eight negotiating teams and was a recipient of the union’s Outstanding Service Award in 2009.

 Prior to joining The News in 1986, Heaney worked as a reporter and editor with The Orlando Sentinel, covering transportation, politics and local and state government.
 Before that he was publisher and editor of The First Amendment, a weekly paper he founded to serve Buffalo’s Kensington-Bailey neighborhood.

 Heaney attended St. Bonaventure University and graduated from Medaille College in 1977 with a degree in media communications.
 He grew up in the Town of Tonawanda and is a 1973 graduate of Kenmore East High School.

 Sue Schulman serves as assistant editor in a part-time capacity.
 She is the former editor of the investigative reporting team at The Buffalo News and has 42 years in the news business.